 Summary of useful links

-- Completed systematic reviews: Cochrane Library and Centre for Reviews and Dissemination
+- Completed systematic reviews can be found at the Cochrane Library and the Centre for Reviews and Dissemination

-- Ongoing clinical trials: Be Part of Research, ISRCTN Registry, U.S National Library of Medicine - Clinical Trials, WHO - International Clinical Trials Registry Platform
+- Ongoing clinical trials information can be found on the following websites, Be part of research, the ISRCTN Registry, the U.S National Library of Medicine – Clinical Trials and WHO – International Clinical Trials Registry Platform

-- Feasibility and pilot studies: Guidance on applying for feasibility studies
+- Information and guidance for feasibility and pilot studies can be found on the NIHR Guidance on applying for feasibility studies webpage

-- Regulatory body approval: HRA Approval and ammendments, MHRA - How we regulate
+- Regulatory body approval information can be found at HRA approval and amendments (link) and MHRA – how we regulate

-- Trial governance: Good Clinical Practice (GCP) and HRA Managing your approval
+- Information about trial governance can be found at the NIHR Good Clinical Practice (GCP) and HRA Managing your approval websites

-- Clinical Trials Units (CTUs) UKCRC Registered Clinical Trials Units Network and CTU Support Funding
+- Information about Clinical Trials Units (CTUs) can be accessed at UKCRC Registered Clinical Trials Units Network

-- NHS support costs: Attributing the costs of health and social care Research & Development (AcoRD)
+- Information relating to NHS support costs can be found at the Attributing the costs for health and social care research and development (AcoRD) guidance notes